mploed/ddd-with-spring/README.md

 ecosystem".

 ## Which DDD aspects are covered?
-The focus of the demo project are Aggregates, event-based communication and bounded contests.
+The focus of the demo project are Aggregates, event-based communication and bounded contexts.
 The complete list is:

 - Aggregates
 - Event-based communication with